naepflin/roon-extension-linuxkeyboardremote/readme.md

 `nohup bash node-recovery.sh >/dev/null 2>&1 &`

+## Configuration

 Open Roon and enable the extension.
 Then, pick the zone and device path (e.g. "/dev/input/event0") in the extension settings.

-Note that the event codes are hard-coded, so change them in the code before running.

 ## License